 One of the best things about Maryville College is that you get to become a part of the Maryville College community.
 Students on the Maryville College campus are very active, and there are many opportunities to get involved in campus life and also to learn about American culture.
 Some of opportunities available to you include:

 The Global Citizenship Organization (otherwise known as GCO) strives to promote intercultural exchange between multicultural students, faculty and staff on the Maryville college campus and raise cultural tradition awareness amongst the Maryville College Community.
 Each semester GCO hosts a number of international events, campus-wide and for the international community.
 Past events have included: International Dance Parties, National Holiday Celebrations, International Education Week Displays and Fashion Show, Cultural Performers.
 The club also does community service to give back to the local community.

 Check out Maryville College's many other clubs and organizations.

 The Maryville College (MC) Cultural Ambassadors Program has a mission of promoting the sharing of cultures, ideas, languages, and arts from around the world at Maryville College.
 This includes Study Abroad opportunities through the Center for International Education and J-1 international exchange student integration into MC campus life.

-The Cultural Ambassadors Program contains all returning MC study abroad students, as well as all J-1 exchange students, and F-1 students who have a volunteer requirement for their scholarship.
+The Cultural Ambassadors Program contains all J-1 exchange students, and F-1 students who have a volunteer requirement for their scholarship.
 It may also include other F-1 international students interested in cultural exchange and international education.
-All Cultural Ambassadors have a common interest in international affairs and culture, as well as studying abroad.
 Otherwise the program has a broad purpose that promotes cross-cultural integration through a variety of events, activities, trips, films, tours, lectures, sports and programs.
-Above all the Cultural Ambassadors Program is a service program dedicated to promoting study abroad and cultural exchange while raising money for overseas scholarships.